 Born in 1871 in Tokyo, Japan, Hiroaki Takahashi studied under the artist Fuko Matsumoto before rising to prominence in the shin-hanga movement.
 This movement aimed to revive traditional Japanese woodblock printing with modern touches, appealing to both domestic and Western audiences.
 Takahashi’s prints often depicted quiet village scenes, landscapes, and seasonal views that resonated with a sense of nostalgia and tranquility.
-Art prints and posters of his works continue to captivate for their meticulous detail and gentle atmosphere.
+Art prints of his works continue to captivate for their meticulous detail and gentle atmosphere.

 One of his notable works: Rain at Shinagawa (1932).